Partings (The Lord of the Rings: The Rings of Power): Plot

-The Harfoots continue their migration to the Grove for the winter.
-While looking for food in a forest, Nori Brandyfoot, Poppy Proudfellow, and Malva Meadowgrass are attacked by a pack of wolves.
-The stranger accompanying them intervenes and uses magic to scare off the wolves, but his use of magic injures his own arm.
+Nori Brandyfoot and Poppy Proudfellow are attacked by a pack of wolves.
+The Stranger uses magic to scare the wolves off, but injures his arm in the process.
 He uses more magic to heal himself and nearly hurts Nori, frightening her.
-Meanwhile, a trio of mysterious women find the location where the stranger fell from the sky.
+Meanwhile, three mysterious women find the location where the Stranger fell from the sky.

-At the tower of Ostirith in the Southlands, Bronwyn attempts to prepare the other human refugees to defend themselves from the army of Orcs that are coming to claim their lands.
-Tavern owner Waldreg thinks they will be better off joining the Orcs and convinces around half of the refugees to leave with him.
-Waldreg is disappointed to learn that the leader of the Orcs, Adar, is not Sauron, but still chooses to serve him.
-To confirm his loyalty, Adar orders Waldreg to kill one of the other humans, Rowan.
-At the tower, Theo shows Arondir the broken sword the Orcs are hunting for and Arondir reveals that it was some sort of key designed to enslave the Southlanders.
+At the tower of Ostirith in the Southlands, Bronwyn attempts to prepare for an attack from the Orcs.
+Waldreg thinks they will be better off joining the Orcs and convinces around half of the humans to leave with him.
+Waldreg is disappointed to learn that Adar is not Sauron, but still chooses to serve him.
+Adar orders Waldreg to kill one of the other humans, Rowan, to prove his loyalty.
+At the tower, Theo shows Arondir the broken sword and Arondir says it is a key designed to enslave the Southlanders.

-Elendil denies his son Isildur's request to join Númenor's expedition to the Southlands, saying Isildur lost his chance to serve previously.
-Discussing the expedition with Queen Regent Míriel, Galadriel says the human Halbrand will be accompanying them to claim the throne of Southlands.
-He accuses Galadriel of using him and says he wants to remain in Númenor instead.
-Meanwhile, Chancellor Pharazôn's son Kemen attempts to convince his father to cancel the expedition to Middle-earth, but Pharazôn sees potential in turning the Southlands into a tributary state after its liberation.
-Míriel's father, King Tar-Palantir, warns her not to go to Middle-earth.
+Elendil denies his son Isildur's request to join Númenor's expedition to the Southlands.
+Galadriel tells Queen Regent Míriel that Halbrand will be accompanying them to claim the throne of Southlands.
+He accuses Galadriel of using him and says he wants to remain in Númenor.
+Chancellor Pharazôn's son Kemen attempts to convince his father to cancel the expedition, but Pharazôn sees potential in turning the Southlands into a tributary state.
+King Tar-Palantir warns Míriel not to go to Middle-earth.

-High-King Gil-galad reveals to Elrond that he knows of the existence of mithril, an ore that contains the light from a lost Silmaril that he believe can counteract the fading power of the Elves in Middle-earth.
+High-King Gil-galad reveals to Elrond that he knows of the existence of mithril, an ore that contains the light from a lost Silmaril that he believes can counteract the fading power of the Elves in Middle-earth.
 Elrond refuses to confirm that the Dwarves have discovered the ore, out of loyalty to Prince Durin IV, and Gil-galad accuses him of putting the Dwarves before his own race.
-Elrond later discusses the issue with Durin and the latter agrees to help.
+Elrond discusses the issue with Durin IV and the latter agrees to help.
 The pair return to Khazad-dûm to try convince King Durin III.

 Kemen attempts to destroy the expedition ships and discovers Isildur stowing away.
 Isildur prevents the destruction of three of the five ships and saves Kemen's life.
 When questioned by Elendil, Isildur lies about Kemen's sabotage.
-He subsequently receives a spot on the expedition crew, as a stable sweep.
+He subsequently receives a spot on the expedition crew as a stable sweep.
 Galadriel apologizes for using Halbrand and opens up to him.
 He eventually decides to go with the expeditionary force, and the remaining ships depart for Middle-earth.